 Ms. Vinisko is passionate about educating the next generation of musicians and currently offers private and group piano classes at her home studio in Bantam, CT.
-More info can be found at viniskopianostudio.com.
+Find out more at viniskopianostudio.com.

 Karen Ackerman,Administrative Assistant and Bookkeeper

 Karen Ackerman has lived in Kent for 30 years, as wife and mother of 3 girls.
 She has worked as a bookkeeper for her husband’s business for over 20 years and as a Kindergarten Teacher’s Assistant for 4 years.
 Karen is currently bookkeeping for St. Michael’s in Litchfield, St. John’s in New Milford, as well as her husband’s business, and is also working as the Asst.
 Tax Collector for the Town of Kent.

 The Reverend Amy Reichman, Deacon